Let's hope Abrams brings this little guy back. (Photo via Flickr user State Farm)

 A lot of this has to do with the fact that, for many fans, Star Wars and their childhoods are inextricably linked, to the point where even after they realised Lucas had been making children's movies all along, they continued to hold out hope that perhaps, just once, the creator of the Force would decide that making a well-crafted film that would appeal to adults was better than churning out another shitty, very expensive kids' movie that moves a lot of toys off shelves.
 For a large part of my life, I have been one of these people.

 I say that to say this: Yesterday, the cast of the next Star Wars movie was announced.
-The as-of-now unnamed film, helmed by J. J. Abrams (you're either going to know everything this dude's done or not care enough to click his Wikipedia page), will star OG Star Wars actors Mark Hamill, Harrison Ford, Carrie Fisher, Anthony Daniels (C-3P0), Peter Mayhew (Chewbacca), and Kenny Baker (R2-D2), along with a bunch of newcomers including Andy Serkis, John Boyega, Daisy Ridley, Max von Sydow, Domhnall Gleeson, and Adam Driver.
-In case you don't recognize those guys by name, Andy Serkis played Gollum in The Lord of the Rings, and Adam Driver—rumored to be playing the main villain of the film—is best recognized as Hannah's boyfriend on Girls.
+The as-of-now unnamed film, helmed by JJ Abrams (you're either going to know everything this dude's done or not care enough to click this link to his Wikipedia page), will star OG Star Wars actors Mark Hamill, Harrison Ford, Carrie Fisher, Anthony Daniels (C-3P0), Peter Mayhew (Chewbacca) and Kenny Baker (R2-D2), along with a bunch of newcomers including Andy Serkis, John Boyega, Daisy Ridley, Max von Sydow, Domhnall Gleeson and Adam Driver.
+In case you don't recognise those guys by name, Andy Serkis played Gollum in The Lord of the Rings, and Adam Driver – rumoured to be playing the main villain of the film – is best recognised as Hannah's boyfriend on Girls.
 Understandably, fans of Star Wars are not excited about one of the stars of a show that is basically Thought Catalog made flesh coming into their universe.